 About James Rambin

 James is an Austin native, but tries not to brag about it.
-He writes primarily on urban history and design.
+He writes primarily on new development, urban history, and design.
 Email him anything at james [@] towers.net.